-To be considered for a corrections officer position, applicants must typically be at least 18-21 years old to be a correctional officer and hold a high school diploma or GED.
+Applicants must typically be at least 18-21 years old to be a correctional officer and hold a high school diploma or GED.
 An applicant's criminal record must be free of felony convictions.
 Some institutions seek applicants with armed forces experience, while others require some college training.
 In many cases, one may be accepted in place of the other.
 Some agencies, such as the U.S. Federal Bureau of Prisons, have stringent requirements, including a bachelor's degree and relevant experience in supervising or counseling.

 Meet Mental and Physical Requirements

 Because of the high risk of injury and the need to physically restrain inmates, corrections officers must be in excellent overall condition.
 Routine tests assess eyesight, hearing, and reading skills.
 Due to the stressful nature of the job, facilities also test mental health and run background checks.
 Applicants are expected to demonstrate good judgment and the ability to make decisions quickly.

 Correctional officers take corrections classes through local, state and federal corrections departments.
-These departments could require new officers to complete formal training, which includes classes in communication, law and criminal rights, at a local academy.
+These departments have correctional officer training requirements, which includes classes in communication, law and criminal rights, at a local academy.
 Students receive hands-on training in firearm use and safety, inmate restraint, prisoner transportation and use of force.
 New officers also receive on-the-job training, which can include instruction in facility policies and security procedures.